 Chamber Orchestra of Europe

-Acknowledged as one of the finest orchestras in the world, the Chamber Orchestra of Europe (COE) was founded in 1981 by a group of young musicians graduating from the European Union Youth Orchestra.
-It was their ambition to continue working together at the highest possible professional level, and of that original group, 18 remain in the current core membership of 57.
-As well as being Leaders and Principals of other major orchestras, the players themselves pursue parallel careers as international soloists, members of celebrated chamber ensembles, and as professors of music.
-It is the players' wealth of cultural backgrounds and shared love of music-making which remain at the heart of their inspired performances.
-The COE mainly performs in continental Europe, regularly visits the USA and occasionally tours in the Far East.
+Acknowledged as "the finest chamber orchestra in the world" (BBC 2 Television), the Chamber Orchestra of Europe was founded in 1981 by a group of young musicians graduating from the European Union Youth Orchestra.
+It was their ambition to continue working together at the highest possible professional level, and of that original group, eighteen remain in the current core membership of around sixty.

 For further information -